-First elected to the New York State Senate in a Special Election in February 2002, Liz Krueger is currently the Ranking Member of the Senate Finance Committee.
+First elected to the New York State Senate in a Special Election in February 2002, Liz Krueger is currently the Chair of the Senate Finance Committee.
 She is also a member of five other committees: Elections; Higher Education; Housing, Construction and Community Development; Mental Health and Developmental Disabilities; and Rules.

 Senator Krueger is a strong advocate for tenants’ rights, affordable housing, improved access to health care and prescription drug coverage, social services, more equitable funding for public education, and animal welfare.
 She has made reforming and modernizing New York State’s governmental processes, electoral system, and tax policy central goals of her legislative agenda.